rdavid1099/slack_msgr/README.md

     gem install slack_msgr

 ## Configuration
 This gem must be configured with credentials provided by Slack. _NOTE: These tokens are secret and given uniquely to you to access your workspace.
-It has strongly advised to store these in an environment variable and not directly in your configuration file._
+It is strongly advised to store these in an environment variable and not directly in your configuration file._

 ### Using Rails
 If you are using this gem with a Rails project, create an initializer file.